Some hedge funds dump their bets against France

 Not everyone has taken off their bets.
 Patrick Armstrong, head of investment selection at Armstrong Investment Managers, began shorting 10-year bonds at yields of 2.2 percent and is holding on to his position.
 He says 10-year bond yields have historically been around inflation plus 1 percent, equating to yields of about 2.9 percent.

-But many funds are now more fearful that other factors could derail the trade, eroding their already meager profits for 2012.
+But many funds are now more fearful that other factors could derail the trade, eroding their already meagre profits for 2012.

-The average fund is up 4.9 percent in the first 11 months of the year - less than they lost last year but well behind a 14.9 percent total return from the S&P stock index .SPX.
+The average fund is up 4.9 percent in the first 11 months of the year - less than they lost last year but well behind a 14.9 percent total return from the S&P stock index.

 Managers now see the ECB’s September announcement as a game-changer that could work against them.